-- Load reduction is a particularly significant risk because losses associated with currently out-ofmarket hedges will have to be spread over a smaller pool of kWh.
+- Load reduction is a particularly significant risk because losses associated with currently out-of-market hedges will have to be spread over a smaller pool of kWh.
 The utilities' load forecasts, summarized in Sections 3.2 and 3.3, did not assess the probabilities of their high and low load scenarios.
 Ameren's high and low scenarios each had the same weight in the Monte Carlo model used for Chapter 6, and ComEd's high and low scenarios each had the same weight (although it was different from the weight on each of the Ameren high and low scenarios).
 Given the high current levels of municipal aggregation, it seems more likely that there will be a "rebound" effect reversing switching in the coming years.
 This effect was observed in Ohio, followed by a re-reversal (Figure 6-10). - Switching decisions, especially having to do with municipal aggregation, have effects lasting two to three years.
 This distinguishes switching-related load variation from price variations, which decay much more quickly.
 It makes sense to delay forward purchases to the extent that they create load risk.
 The uncertainty in load forecasts should be reassessed each year.
 For example, in previous years a 100%/70%/35% procurement strategy seemed reasonable.
-In 2013 it was determined that the potential for load reduction made that strategy too risky and that forward purchases should be delayed with a 75%/50%/25% strategy. - On the other hand, if the volume of load that could return to utility service is now greater than the risk of additional switching away, and if upside price risk is greater than downside risk, then the situation of the last couple of years could reverse and it would make more sense to be fully hedged close to the delivery month.
+In 2013 it was considered determined that the potential for load reduction made that strategy too risky and that forward purchases should be delayed with a 75%/50%/25% strategy.
+However, no formal request was made of the ICC in this regard given that no procurements were required in that plan. - On the other hand, if the volume of load that could return to utility service is now greater than the risk of additional switching away, and if upside price risk is greater than downside risk, then the situation of the last couple of years could reverse and it would make more sense to be fully hedged close to the delivery month.
 In fact, the impact of shaping, as noted in Chapter 6, can be mitigated by hedging at about 106% of average load, so that "fully hedged" should be interpreted as 106% of average load.
 Being fully hedged close to the delivery month will also help to reduce the volatility of PEA. - Forward contracts do not necessarily provide perfect hedges against load uncertainty; however, other products, such as full requirements hedges, are available in the market at premium prices.